Valuation of a Financial Claim Contingent on the Outcome of a Quantum Measurement: Portfolios

 for some collection of $2k$ one-particle states $ \{p^{a}_{b}(r)\}_{r = 1, 2, \, .\, .\, .\, k}$ and $\{p^{a'}_{b'}(r)\}_{r = 1, 2, \, .\, .\, .\, k}$.
 But if the two-particle state is not separable then we say that the particles are {\em entangled}.

 Now we are in a position to discuss the idea of measurements on a two-particle system and the contracts one can associate with such measurements.
 A generic contract based on the outcome of a measurement made on a two-particle system is described by a Hermitian operator $X^{aa'}_{bb'}$\!.
-We are interested in the case when the measurement splits into a measurement on System I and a measurement on System II and one adds the results.
+We are interested in the case when the measurement splits into a measurement on System I and a measurement on System II and one adds the results to give the payout of the contract.
 Such a contract takes the form

 where $\delta^{a}_{b}$ and $\delta^{a'}_{b'}$ denote the identity operators on $\mathcal H_1$ and $\mathcal H_2$ respectively.
 The eigenstates of such an operator are of the form